pluginever/wc-serial-numbers/readme.txt

 Yes, you are always welcome to [provide suggestions](https://github.com/pluginever/wc-serial-numbers/issues) for new features and enhancements.

 == Screenshots ==
-1. WooCommerce Serial Numbers list
+1. Serial Keys List
-2. Add serial number
+2. Add New Key
-3. Update serial number
+3. Validation Form
-4. Activation log
+4. Activation Log
+5. Reports Page
-5. Settings page
+6. Settings Page
-6. Product page serial number settings
+7. Product Page Options
-7. Order complete email with serial numbers
+8. Order Complete Email with Keys
-8. order complete thank you page with serial numbers
+9. Thank You Page with Keys

 == Changelog ==